 Wherever possible, we try to provide links to supplementary material outside of the articles.
 This is due to the fact that links within articles, whether you click them or not, tend to distract the reader, as described in Nicholas Carr’s excellent book The Shallows.

-The Technoskeptic is available in online and offline formats.
-Our print edition launched in the fall of 2018, and print versions of most online articles are available for download by subscribers, and we encourage people to read offline where possible.
+The Technoskeptic is available in both online and offline formats.
+Our print edition launched in the fall of 2018, and print versions of most online articles are available for download by subscribers.
+We encourage people to read offline where possible.
 There has been research showing that reading on paper results in better comprehension and retention.
-A complete print version of the magazine is in the works.
-That said, we’re not totally against the Internet—it happens to be great at disseminating information.
+That said, we’re not totally against everything available on the Internet—it happens to be great at disseminating information.
 It’s also important to reach the audience that is currently only online in hopes of changing behavior.
 We’d ultimately like to change the dynamics of how the Internet is used to make it a more positive influence on society.
-That probably includes using it a lot less overall.
+That includes using it a lot less overall.
 If our website becomes obsolete because people everywhere stop going online, we’d be thrilled.